bewakes

 Let S be a set of positive integers that cannot be written as product of primes.
 By the well ordering principle S has a least element, say a.
 Now, if the factors of a are a and 1 then a is a prime number and thus, this is a contradiction(since S consists of elements which don't have prime factors).

-This again created a contradiction that a ∈ S. Thus, it can be concluded that there is no positive integer > 1 that can not be written as prime products.
+This again created a contradiction that $a \in S$.
+Thus, it can be concluded that there is no positive integer > 1 that can not be written as prime products.

 Well Ordering Principle is pretty cool, right?